 Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

-You, as well as millions of other cat owners, are very familiar with this scenario – as you’re putting your groceries away, you hear some swishing.
+You, as well as millions of other cat owners, are very familiar with this scenario.
+As you’re putting your groceries away, you hear some swishing.

-Reason No. 1 – That Amazing Smell
+Reason No. 1 – The Amazing Smell

 Reason No. 2 – That Dazzling Swishing